-The Trustees review each investment manager prior to appointment and monitor them on an ongoing basis through the regular review of the investment manager's voting and engagement policies and a review of each manager's voting and engagement behaviour.
+The Trustees review each investment manager prior to appointment and monitor them on an ongoing basis through the regular review of the investment manager's voting and engagement policies, their investment consultant's ESG rating, and a review of each manager's voting and engagement behaviour.

-The Trustees have not set out their own stewardship priorities but follow that of the investment managers.
+The Trustees have not set out their own stewardship priorities but follow those of the investment managers.